krzysztofsurdy/cart-product-api/README.md

           9. make composer         - Launch 'composer install' in php-fpm
           10. make init            - Launch 'system:init' in php-fpm
           11. make phpunit         - Launch phpunit in php-fpm
-          12. make phpstan         - Launch phpstan winiphp-fpm
+          12. make phpstan         - Launch phpstan in php-fpm

 How to use: $ make command